m7-code/PyTorch-Deep-Learning/README.md

-here is my deep learning pratice with pytorch
+here is my deep learning practice with pytorch